Shore-based Maritime Salary Survey Case Study: Globally recognised Shipping Company specialising in Dry Bulk and Tanker Operations

 Key stakeholders: Human Resources Business Partner (HRBP) and Head of Dry Cargo (Asia)

-Faststream Recruitment Representatives: Lorenzo Agatiello, Director of Asia Pacific, Sasha Josri, Lead Consultant, and Jan Enevold, Lead Consultant
+Faststream Recruitment Representatives: Lorenzo Agatiello, Director of Asia Pacific, Nic Jones, Group Marketing Director, Sasha Josri, Lead Consultant, and Jan Enevold, Lead Consultant

 Attracting and retaining top talent is a constant challenge in the competitive shipping industry.
 Without clear salary benchmarking data, businesses risk overpaying, underpaying, or losing key employees to competitors.
 When our client saw an increase in departures despite their strong brand reputation, they needed a solution to understand their market position, optimise pay structures, and strengthen retention strategies.
 By conducting a tailored salary survey, we provided them with the insights needed to make data-driven compensation decisions—ensuring they remained competitive while balancing cost efficiency.